matthew-ia/cayo/README.md

 renderCayos()
 ```

 A glaring question here may be: "where does `renderCayos` come from?
-It's not imported in the file?" `renderCayos` is the [Render Hook](#render-hook), which is some Cayo magic.
-As long as it is called in an Entry file, pages using that Entry will have its Cayos rendered.
+It's not imported in the file?" **_Cayo magic_!** (Cayo adds an import for `renderCayos` in your entries as it processes your files.)

+As long as it is called in an entry, pages using that entry have its Cayos rendered.
 Calling `renderCayos` can be thought of as "render Cayos now", wherever it is in your entry's logic.

-### Render Hook

-The Render Hook is a function named `renderCayos` that allows you to define when and how your Cayos should be rendered.
-You do not need to import the function; when Cayo sees this function being called in an Entry file, it will handle resolving the import for the hook.

 The generated hook function looks something like this in `cayo-runtime.js` files:
 ```js